akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice looked at her.

 “I was born Edith.
 In Scotland.
 To a Saxon mother.
-When I came to England to marry Henry, the Norman court called me ‘the Saxon girl.’
-They whispered that I’d bring barbarian ways.
-That I’d never understand how to be queen.”
+When I came to England to marry Henry, the ostentatious Norman court called us ‘Godric and Godiva’, a peasant-lover and a country girl.
+They whispered that ‘the barbarian Saxon girl’ would never understand how to be queen in a ‘civilized’ Norman court.”

 She met Beatrice’s eyes.